tkethana/livelesson-git_test/README.md

-git log : shows the history of file commits in the git git log --oneline : shows log/histry in oneine. git status :shows the status of git operation.
+git log : shows the history of file commits in the git git log --oneline : shows log/histry in oneine. git status :shows the status of git operation. git diff : to find the differences between the files.